1912 LTSR (initial release)

 Multi-session OS (formerly Server OS): The multi-session OS machine catalog provides hosted shared desktops for a large-scale deployment of standardized Windows multi-session or Linux OS machines.

-Single-session OS (formerly Desktop OS): The single-session OS machine catalog provides VDI desktops ideal for a variety of different users.
+Single-session OS (formerly Desktop OS): The single-session OS machine catalog provides VDI desktops ideal for various users.